mincerafter42/mincerafter42.github.io/other-web-sites.md

 ---
 title: Cool/Useful Links
-last_modified_at: 2022-06-03
+last_modified_at: 2022-06-07
 ---

-On this page you can find links to websites which I think are cool.
+On this page you can find links to websites which I think are cool or useful.
 This is not a complete comprehensive list.

 ## Table of Contents
 {:.no_toc}